Office of the Clinical Director: Staff

 E-mail Dr. Horowitz

-Ms. Drake is the Office Manager for the OCD.
+Ms. Osei is the Clinical Operations Manager for the OCD.
 Her responsibilities include personnel, travel, procurement, budget, and other administrative functions.

 E-mail Dr. Snow